Editor’s picks for live music this weekend

 Chuck Sher Trio

-Sunday, May 5, at 2-4:30 p.m.
+Sunday, May 12, at 2-4:30 p.m.
 Free outdoor jazz concert.
-Bassist Chuck Sher performs with a rotating assortment of other musicians.
-In front of Speakeasy Restaurant, 139-B Petaluma Bl.
-North.
+Bassist Chuck Sher performs with two or three other musicians, including some of the greatest jazz players in the world.
+This week its a Latin jazz extravaganza featuring drummer Kendrick Freeman, conga drummer Michael Spiro, pianist Ken Cook, and, of course, bassist Chuck Sher.
+In front of Speakeasy Restaurant, 139-B Petaluma Blvd.
+N.

 UPDATED: Please read and follow our commenting policy: